paht2005/Loan-Approval-Prediction/README.md

 Among them, **XGBoost** achieved the **best result** with:
 - **F1 Macro Score: 95.83%**
 - **After dropping 2 low-impact features**

 This confirms that **careful feature selection** can have significant positive effects on model performanc

+## 🤝 Contributing
+Contributions, improvements, or issue reports are welcome.
+Please open a pull request or submit an issue!

+## 📄 License